ich777/mos-docs/Installation/Testing_MOS_in_a_VM.md

 - Use `mos_amd64.img.xz` to test MOS in a VM
 - Extract the image and attach it as a **USB device**
 - **UEFI boot is mandatory** — Secure Boot must be disabled
-- Ideal for evaluation and development before deploying on physical hardware